Geoogolla/enterprise-docs/docs/administrator-guide/installation/windows-installer/index.md

 ![Set up](/static/assets/on-premise/images/installation/setup.png)

-You can check the license agreement of Bold BI Enterprise edition by clicking the License Terms and Conditions.
+You can check the license agreement of Bold Reports Enterprise edition by clicking the License Terms and Conditions.

 ## Hosting type